nishJay/Predict_Baseball_stats/README.md

 Why WAR?
 It quantifies each player's value in terms of a specific number of wins.
 And because WAR factors in a positional adjustment, its well suited for comparing players who man different defensive positions.

 Basically the attempt is to predict next season WAR metrics for a player based on the current season stats.

+pybaseball is the python package used here to obtain the data.